Diseconomies of Scale: Why Software Slows Down as Companies Grow

 The Startup Advantage (Until It Vanishes)

-Startups have a secret weapon: they're too small for diseconomies of scale.
+Startups have one advantage: they’re too small for diseconomies of scale.

 With five engineers, everyone knows everything.
 The system fits in one person’s head.
 Bugs are traceable, features ship fast.